BruceZu/flume-rabbitmq-sink/README.md

 zip file is craeted into build/distributions/.

-You can install it by x extracting to $FLUME_HOME/plugins.d/.
+You can install it by extracting to $FLUME_HOME/plugins.d/.

 How to setup in agent config
 -------------------